KIRANKUMAR7296/JavaScript/JQuery.md

 `HTML` manipulation
 - Jquery easily navigate throughout the structure of web page.
-- It can easily change the web page contents, behaviours and DOM elements.
+- It can easily change the web page contents, behaviours and elements.

 `CSS` manipulation
 - Supports CSS3 `selectors` and inline CSS manilpulation.